Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 If you think you might have contact dermatitis, the best thing to do is visit an allergist or doctor.

-But if you have any of the symptoms I mentioned earlier, and you’re not sure what’s causing your dry lips, it’s a good idea to get tested for a vitamin deficiency.
+But if you have any of the symptoms I mentioned earlier, and you’re not sure what’s causing your dry lips, getting tested for a vitamin deficiency is a good idea.

-You can order online vitamin deficiency test here to find out if you’re lacking in any vitamins.
+You can order online vitamin deficiency test here to find out if you lack any vitamins.

 Treatment of Dry Lips